| | |

 Things to know: Casual counter service, variety of to-go options for large groups and parties

-Why we like it: Good for groups, families, out of towners; communal, friendly vibes
+Why we like it: Good for groups, families, out of towners; casual and communal, great take out party packages

 What to order: You can build your own platter (with one meat and two sides) or split the super sampler (brisket, pork, ribs, wings sausage, four sides and hushpuppies).
 They also offer affordable barbecue packages to take home!